stevegt/grid-cli/v2/doc/200-sequence.md

 ## Overview

-This document explores existing implementations of sequence matchers, including their operational principles, data structures, and algorithms.
+This document explores existing implementations of sequence matchers, their operational principles, data structures, and algorithms.
 We'll delve into examples from genetics to illustrate how sequence matchers work at a data structure level, focusing on how given sequences are matched with stored sequences, the decision-making process on the match, and the data structures and algorithms involved.

 ## Genetics Sequence Matchers